-Next safe the data to a file of your choice, such as 'Factory setting of my DB25-D'.
-To do so, click on 'Save'.
+If this is the first time you used the READ-function, we advise to safe the data to a file of your choice, such as 'Factory setting of my DB25-D'.
+To do so, click on the 'Save' button within the toolbar.